 Skilled trades play an important role in our economy and our society.
 Think about it ... skilled trade workers touch almost every aspect of our lives.
 They build and maintain the homes we live in and the facilities we work in.
 They work in construction, manufacturing, mining, oil and gas, and even tourism.
 They maintain the electrical systems that power our computers and heat our houses.
 The US and Canada depend on the work of skilled tradespeople working in the designated trades to keep our countries working.

 With hundreds of skilled trade careers to choose from, there are opportunities available to suit almost any interest.
 Knowledgeable tradespeople are in demand and, as the baby-boom generation retires, that demand is only going to increase.
 Shortages of skilled trade workers are being reported across sectors and across both the US and Canada, and the competition to attract talent is growing.

-ATTI is registered with the Idaho State Board of Education.
-ATTI’s approval to operate as a private proprietary school in the State of Idaho is based on provisions of the Title 33, Chapter 24, Idaho Code.
-ATTI courses not currently available to Oklahoma residents.
+ATTI is registered with the Idaho State Board of Education as a private proprietary school in the State of Idaho under Title 33, Chapter 24, Idaho Code.

 © 2015 Accelerated Technical Training Institute

 1111 South Orchard, Suite 252 Boise, ID 83705